Nissan Juke (2010 – 2019) Review

 The basic versions get an AM/FM/CD audio system with four speakers and an AUX socket.
 You have to progress beyond the entry-level Juke to get Bluetooth and a USB port.
 In short: avoid the Visia trim.

 Child seats that fit a Nissan Juke (2010 – 2019)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.

-What's the Nissan Juke (2010 – 2019) like to drive?
+Nissan Juke (2010 – 2019) Value

 - Engines range from 1.2 DIG-T to 1.6 DIG-T Nismo RS Automatic 4WD

 - Readers report Real MPG to be between 23–64 mpg

 Take the steering, which is too light and lacks any meaningful feedback.
 It means that it’s easy to drive on urban roads, but it lacks any form of engagement.
 It’s also more uncomfortable than you’d expect, with potholes and imperfections in the road sent crashing through the cabin.
 The problem is worse on larger alloy wheels, but all versions suffer from noisy suspension.

 There’s very little in the way of body-roll, and the Juke feels neat and tidy when cornering.
 Put aside any thoughts of the Juke Nismo RS offering any form of hot hatchback thrills.
 It doesn’t deliver, but it can be fun in small doses.